Copter crashes on USS Ronald Reagan in Asia, sailors hurt

-TOKYO (AP) — An U.S. Navy helicopter crashed on the flight deck of the aircraft carrier USS Ronald Reagan on Friday, causing non-fatal injuries to sailors, the Navy said.
+TOKYO (AP) — A U.S. Navy helicopter crashed on the flight deck of the aircraft carrier USS Ronald Reagan on Friday, causing non-fatal injuries to a dozen sailors, the Navy said.

 The Navy's 7th Fleet said in a statement that the MH-60 Seahawk crashed shortly after takeoff Friday morning while the carrier was off the Philippine coast.

-All affected sailors were in stable condition and their injuries were non-life threatening, the Navy said.
-It didn't say how many sailors were hurt.
-It said some of them would be examined and treated after they reach the shore, though officials did not specify the destination.
+Families of the injured were notified, the Navy said, while the carrier resumed flight operations.

-The Navy did not give details on any damage to the helicopter or the aircraft carrier.
-But it said the ship was fully capable to conduct its mission for security and stability in the Indo-Pacific region.
-The aircraft carrier also has since resumed flight training.
+Lt.
+Cmdr.
+Matt Knight, the Task Force 70 spokesman, told Stars and Stripes newspaper that four crew members were aboard the helicopter when the crash happened.
+He said 12 people were injured and the carrier sustained minimal damage.

-The Navy said the crash occurred while Ronald Reagan Strike Group was conducting routine operations in the Philippine Sea, which spreads north and northeast of the Philippines.
+The crash occurred while the Ronald Reagan Strike Group was conducting routine operations in the Philippine Sea, which spreads north and northeast of the Philippines.
 The cause was under investigation.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.